Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Doesn't include new stores (first-time merchants)

-• Demonstrates strong competitive position
+• Shows a strong competitive position

-• Competitive moat is widening
+• The competitive moat is widening

-• Enterprise credibility growing
+• Enterprise credibility is growing

 2023 BFCM Performance Highlights